joaopaulovieira/transcriptore.js/README.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 ```

+Now, we just need to:
+* Read this file through a [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream);
-Now, we just need to read this file via one [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) and pass the promise returned from the read method of the ReadableStream and call the `readBuffer` method of our `Transcriptore` instance to get the parsed text.
+* Pass the [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) returned from the read method of the `ReadableStream`;
+* Call the `readBuffer` method of our `Transcriptore` instance to get the parsed text.

 For the sake of practicality, we can use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API):